 A custom large screen display board was designed to provide real-time muster point status updates at a glance

-Transocean is one of the world’s largest providers of offshore contract drilling services for the oil and gas industry, working with clients such as BP and Chevron.
-The company focuses particularly on deepwater and harsh environment services.
+Transocean is one of the world’s largest providers of offshore contract drilling services for the oil and gas industry, working with clients such as BP, Shell, Exxon, and Chevron.
+The company focuses primarily on deepwater and harsh environment services.
 It is a very dangerous process with many risks involved.

 In 2010, Transocean's Deepwater Horizon exposed the world to a rig disaster in the U.S. Gulf of Mexico, where eleven lives were lost and several additional people were seriously injured.
 This event was subsequently made into a movie, released in 2016.
-Inaccurate musters led to an unknown number of missing people being reported to the coast guard and the press.
+Inaccurate musters led to an unknown number of missing people being reported to the United States Coast Guard.
 With the speed and automatic nature of an electronic mustering solution, this could have been avoided, and lives could have been saved.

 With the goal of improving accuracy and speeding up the process of accounting for everyone on the rig, Captain Steve Walker initiated the project that would eventually lead to a custom electronic Emergency Mustering solution from Savance.
 In fact, the idea of improving the muster system for Transocean had been at the back of Walker’s mind for many years.
 “It was something that Transocean and I had been looking for, and working on, on and off for about 10 years,” he explains.

 To this day, many Transocean rigs and other vessel-based operations rely on a paper and phone-based muster system to account for crewmembers and visitors aboard the rig at any time.
 There are several problems with this process, for instance: